opf/openproject/docs/glossary/README.md

 ### WYSIWYG editor

-WYSIWYG stands for 'What you see is what you got'.
+WYSIWYG stands for 'What you see is what you get'.
 A WYSIWYG editor is a content editing interface that allows users to create and edit content so that it visually resembles the final result.
 In OpenProject, you can use WYSIWYG editors in [wikis](#wiki), [forums](#forum) and [work package](#work-package) descriptions and comments.